top of page

 While Mundell was winning and defending his belt, Perry was being billed as the top star of BKFC.
 Despite being a world champion with an 8-1 record and six knockouts, Redneck is still looking for that one fight that will make him a household name.
 And if Perry wants to truly be looked at as a world-class bare knuckler, a champion, he must go through Mundell.
 Add in the fact that there’s history between the two with this pair matching up in MMA both as amateurs and as pros you have all the necessary parts for a monumental clash.

-But the work isn’t done yet, on October 12th at BKFC 67, Mundell will once again have his title on the line against Danny Christie.
+But the work isn’t done yet, on October 12th at BKFC Spain, Mundell will once again have his title on the line against Danny Christie.
 A fight not just for his gold, but to keep his place in the Perry Sweepstakes.
 After a 10-year professional career, Mundell has finally found where he is supposed to be, King of the middleweight division.

 bottom of page